How do you provide context to an ancient object? How do you show how the artist actually created it 1000nds of years ago?

 How do you provide context to an ancient Assyrian relief panel?

 Science: Researchers used sophisticated surface scanning techniques to study its surface.
-Finding micro-fragments of paint, they were able to determine the original colors used.
+Finding micro-fragments of paint, they were able to reconstruct its original colors.

 How can you tell the color story of this relief to the general public?